Thinking about starting an online business? You’re not alone.

 What you need: Video editing software, social media accounts, familiarity with viral content, clients or creators to clip for

-How much it costs to start: Given that you already have a smartphone, clipping can be started for free
+How much it costs: Given that you already have a smartphone, clipping can be started for free

 How much you can earn: Anywhere from $50 to $5000+ per month, depending on your monetization approach.